cablehead/levee/docs/http.md

 - `consume()`

-    Convenience to consume the entire response body and returns it as a string.
+    Convenience to consume the entire response body and return it as a string.

 - `discard()`